 Causes of Dehydration

-If you suspect your dog is suffering from dehydration, it’s vital you get them checked by your veterinarian.
+If you suspect your dog is suffering from dehydration, you must get your dog to the vet.
 Lack of water is only one reason why dogs can get dehydrated.
-More commonly it’s a symptom of an underlying health issue or condition including;
+More commonly, it’s a symptom of an underlying health issue or condition including;

 - Lack of food or water intake